+ Reply to Thread

 In the garage:

 It's becoming more and more common for high end lux homes to be sold off the MLS in "shadow listings".
-So it's hard to know for sure the volume of luxury homes being sold."People don't buy what you do, they buy WHY you do it" - TED speaker Simon Sinek
+So it's hard to know for sure the volume of luxury homes being sold."HEY Panda, we don't take too kindly to your types around here!"
+"Now skeeter, they ain't hurtin no body"

 "Act as if... " - The boiler room